johnfrenchxyz/UGA/CAES/README.md

 ##In Progress:

+- Tiled version of personnel component, or all components, displays images that are too large.
+Try to reduce column size.
+- Fix cut-off text in dialogs in AEM.
 - Style contact form component
 - Examine plain list border issue in firefox.
 - Look into components overlapping dropdown in author.